asgardius/r3-next/README.md

 Made with Godot Engine

+# Known issues

+* PlayStation 4 controller does not recognize some buttons
+* Sound issues when Steam emulated controller is active
+* Sound issues when playing web version on Firefox

+You can play it on your browser at https://patrice.asgardius.company/r3/

 Remember: Godot Does what Unitydn't (if you are from the 1990 decade you will know where it came from)